-Tiger, Rhino, Snow leopard, Clouded leopard, Red panda, Brown bear, Asamese macaque, Gangetic dophin, Wolf, wild elephant, Giant horn-bill, swamp deer, wild yak, Nayan, Tibetan antelope, Black buck, four horned antelope, musk deer pigmy hog, Haspid harem Pangolin, Gharial, Indian bustard Saras crane, Impean pheasant, Python, these are some of the endangered species of the country.
+Tiger, Rhino, Snow leopard, Clouded leopard, Red panda, Brown bear, Assamese macaque, Gangetic dolphin, Wolf, wild elephant, Giant horn-bill, swamp deer, wild yak, Nayan, Tibetan antelope, Blackbuck, four-horned antelope, musk deer pigmy hog, Hispid harem Pangolin, Gharial, Indian bustard Saras crane, Impian pheasant, Python, these are some of the endangered species of the country.

-Nepal harbors one of the world’s best habitants for one horned rhino, royal Bengal tiger, snow leopard, clouded-leopard, Red panda, blue-sheep and long snouted fish eating Gharial.
-Other wildlife includes wild elephant, buffaloes, bisons, blue bull, brown bear, sloth bear, leopard, crocodiles and many varies of cat, dog, deer and antelope families, and 840 different species of wet land, migratory and residential birds.
+Nepal harbors one of the world’s best habitats for one-horned rhino, royal Bengal tiger, snow leopard, clouded-leopard, Red panda, blue-sheep, and long-snouted fish eating Gharial.
+Other wildlife includes wild elephants, buffaloes, bison, blue bull, brown bear, sloth bear, leopard, crocodiles, and many various cats, dog, deer, and antelope families, and 840 different species of wetland, migratory and residential birds.

 The heritages in Nepal are alive and dynamic.
-Shmanism, Pananimism and witch craft are still practiced in remote regions.
-Temples, shrines, monuments and monasteries with devotees burning butter-lamps, singling hymns, chiming temple bells and playing drums are spotted everywhere as a living cultural heritage.
+Shamanism, Pananimism, and witchcraft are still practiced in remote regions.
+Temples, shrines, monuments, and monasteries with devotees burning butter-lamps, singling hymns, chiming temple bells, and playing drums are spotted everywhere as a living cultural heritage.